open-mmlab/mmocr/docs/testing.md

 # Testing

 We introduce the way to test pretrained models on datasets here.
-The steps to apply models on your own images can be found in [inference.md](inference.md).

 ## Testing with Single GPU